-Q: Can we request specific game days, to be on a certain team or On the same team as another participant.
+Q: Can we request specific game days, to be on a certain team, or to be on the same team as another participant?

-A: We apologize but we can not accommodate special parent requests for game days, practice days, teams or teammates.
-Participants living in the same household/siblings are placed on the same teams as long as they’re within the same divisions.
+A: We cannot guarantee specific requests, but try to honor them.
+Participants living in the same household/siblings are placed on the same teams as long as they’re within the same division.

 Q: My child has never played baseball before, can he or she still play at SLLL?